 I’ve really enjoyed creating home decor with the oaks’ bounties.
 Though I must say, one tree provides more than enough material for endless creativity.
 Just think of all the great Christmas gifts you can make?
 Who wouldn’t love to receive your DIY acorn photo frame complete with a fall family photo?

 How have you used acorns or other parts of the oak tree in creating home decor?

-For tips on preparing acorns for decorating and crafting click here.
+DON’T MISS my TIPS on PREPARING ACORNS for decorating and crafting… click here.